junction-hippy/junction_hippy_project_detail/README.md

 # Welcome to Hippy Project
 Hi✨ We are **Hippy** Team.
-Our team met at JunctionX Seoul Hackathon.
+Our team met at JunctionX Seoul Hackerton.
 Thank you.

 ## Team Member